miridius/serverless-telegram/README.md

 ## Creating a webhook

 This library has a functional-style API in order to facilitate easier testing.
-You can write your message and/or inline query handlers as pure functions and then pass them to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`, which will turn it/them into an azure http function/aws lambda handler ready for deployment to your chosen cloud.
+You can write your message and/or inline query handlers as pure functions and then pass them to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`, which will turn it/them into an azure http function or aws lambda handler ready for deployment to your chosen cloud.

 `createAzureTelegramWebhook` and `createAwsTelegramWebhook` take 2 arguments:

 - `handler` - either a [HandlerMap](#HandlerMap) or just a [MessageHandler](#MessageHandler)
 - `errorChatId` _(optional)_ - see [Receiving error reports](#receiving-error-reports)

-The return value should then be exported by your function's main script.
+The return value should then be exported by your function's main script in the case of Azure, or as a named export matching your handler path (usually lambdaHandler) in the case of AWS.

-Once deployed to the cloud, you'll need to get the Azure function URL (you can do this via the VS code extension) or AWS API Gateway URL (it is usually printed to the console after deployment) and set it as your bot's webhook.
-To do the latter step, a CLI tool is provided for convenience:
+Once deployed to the cloud, you'll need to get the Azure function URL (you can do this via the VS code extension) or AWS API Gateway URL (printed to the console after deployment) and set it as your bot's webhook.
+A CLI command is provided for this step:

 ```sh
 BOT_API_TOKEN=<your-bot-token> npx set-webhook <your-function-url>